moosy/kosmos-cp1-toolchain/README.md

 ```

-The standard raspberian os distribution should contain anything you need, perhaps except from the php-package
+The standard raspberian OS distribution should contain anything you need, perhaps except from the php-package
 which needs to be installed manually:

 ```